Sideline/funnelhq/README.md

 With Freelance Deck you can manage your entire business from one centralised location.

-This projects is still in development
+This project is still in development

 A live version is running at http://freelancedeck.herokuapp.com